nqbao/python-orc/README.md

 This project is still a prototype, however you can try the orc2csv script to convert from ORC to CSV.

-Compile java gateway, then run the gateway (I will automate this step later)
+Compile java gateway, then start the gateway (I will automate this step later)

 ```
 cd java-gateway